Smug246/Luna-NitroGenerator/README.md

 ### 1. Download The NitroGen.py File:
 ```
 Download the file then open it with either cmd or python launcher.
+Make sure you have installed the requirements beforehand.
 ```

 ### 2. Input Amount Of Codes